catppuccin/userstyles/docs/goals.md

 ### Opinionated Changes

-When making changes to the userstyle, it is important to remember that diffrent users would like to have different things.
+When making changes to the userstyle, it is important to remember that different users would like to have different things.
 This is why we have a set of rules that we follow when making changes to the userstyle.
 This is why we have the linter to flag any changes that do not follow these rules.
 These rules include: